Ada-C5/mood-analysis/README.md

 ```

 **think**: Where should we call `strip_punctuation`?
 Does it matter?
 Why?
+I think we should call strip_punctuation inside of the analyze_mood method, anytime before the .each loop so the loop doesn't analyze any words that still have the punctuation attached.

 3. Write a method called `happy_days` to determine how many logged entries it takes until there have been three :-) happy days.